RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 * What does a `doctype` do?
   * **It tells the web browser which version of HTML you are using.
 In HTML5 it is `<!DOCTYPE html>`**
 * What's the difference between full standards mode, almost standards mode and quirks mode?
+  * **Quirks mode is for websites built before the adoption of web standards.
+Standards mode is for modern standards compliant browsers and is activated by the doctype declaration from the previous answer.
+Almost Standards mode is for websites that have a few holdout practices from the era before web standards.**
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?